elliotsecops/System-Monitor/README.md

 ## Overview

 This Bash script monitors and displays real-time CPU, memory, and disk usage of your system.
 The script refreshes every 5 seconds and includes error handling for robustness.
-It is perfect for system administrators and developers who need quick insights into resource consumption.
+Ideal for sysadmins and developers who need quick insights into resource consumption.

 ## Features